Isabella-Mitchell/lonely-house/README.md

 ## Milestone Project 4 - Full Stack Development

-* Lonely House is a holiday letting website that allows users to browse and book holiday lettings.
+* Lonely House is a fictional holiday letting website that allows users to browse and book holiday lettings.

 * This is my Milestone Project 4 submission for Code Institute's Diploma in Web Application Development course.
-Lonely House is built using Django and uses a Relational Database.
+Lonely House is built using Django full stack framework and uses a Relational Database.
 Technologies used include HTML, CSS, Javascript, Python, Google Maps API and Stripe payments.

 * Key features include:
   - Filters: Users can apply filters to quickly and easily find options